stonehj/Bootcamp/docs/sessions-1-and-2.md

 Assert.That(resultItems, Is.EqualTo(items));
 ```

+7. Implement the code within your Controller to make the test pass.

-Now do this for all the other 4 actions. :)
+8. Run the tests, once it is all green you are done to start all over again for all the other 4 actions. :)

 ## Step 2 - Configure Verbs and Routing